Table of Contents

 Even the best DIY projects come with a learning curve.
 Here are pitfalls to dodge:

-• Ignoring drainage: Without good drainage, plants may drown.
-Always choose a well-drained location and soil mix.
+- Ignoring drainage: Without good drainage, plants may drown.
+Always choose a well-drained location and soil mix (For frost safety tips, check our frost protection for plants DIY guide).

 Conclusion: Your Raised Bed Gardening Journey Begins